 9. Solid Explorer

 Solid Explorer is one of many file explorers out there and it does what most awesome file explorers can do.
 There are a lot of apps, including file explorers with material design on the Play Store now.
-But I remember Solid Explorer being one of the first file explorers to come up with a UI based on material design.
+But I remember Solid Explorer is one of the first file explorers to come up with a UI based on material design.
 The interface has dual pane support and all of the basic features you’d expect from a file manager.
 It even supports FTP, SFPT, WebDAV, and SMB/CIFS protocols along with cloud storage support.
 Most of all, it is probably the only file manager with Chromecast support.
 So you can stream your local content on your TV as well.
-This makes it a must-have in my book.
+This makes it a must-have and one of the best free Chromecast apps in my book.

 The only downside is that unlike several others, it’s not free.
 But I’d take a reasonably priced app over an app that collects user data and is owned by a Chinese adware firm anytime.
 You can pick up a 14-day free trial by downloading the app.
 The app is currently on sale so hurry.